Stderr and Stdout: Understanding Logs and Output

 |

-This method can be used to direct output to a file, which is convenient for later analysis and debugging.
+This method can be used to redirect output to a file for later analysis and debugging.

 When using std::cout